 What you’ll study

 The comprehensive curriculum combines traditional doctrinal courses with courses that focus on specialized areas within law.
 In addition, NSU offers advanced skills and simulations, clinical and externship courses, and comprehensive support.
 Spanning areas from arbitration to taxation, we have what you want.

 You won't get lost in the crowd in our small, first-year sections.
 Faculty members are generous with their time and follow an open-door, open-Internet policy.
 Coming from the rich community of practitioners in South Florida, they help to bridge the gap between legal theory and practice.
 Many other opportunities, including international study and online master's degrees, allow you to find your niche.

 Where it can take you

 Your career and continued professional development are priorities at NSU.
 But even within NSU, you may continue your journey with fellowships, the active student bar association, and clinical programs.
 Our thriving alumni provide blueprints and bridges for the next step in your career.

 The College of Law has a long tradition of providing quality legal education to working students.
+Our part-time law program allows working professionals to balance a career or those who have other day-time commitments with evening courses.
 Today, many men and women employed full time by the federal government, law firms, trade associations, and other organizations are able to attend while working full time.
-Our part-time program, which is limited to approximately 60 students, is offered four nights a week from 6:00 - 10:00 p.m.
-Our part-time law program allows working professionals to balance a career or those who have other day-time commitments with evening courses.
+Our part-time program, which is limited to approximately 60 students, is offered three nights a week-Monday, Wednesday, and Thursday—from 6:00 pm to 10:15 pm during the first two semesters, and thereafter students will build their schedules in accordance with requirements and electives.
 The part-time program is designed to allow students to complete the J.D. degree requirements in eight academic semesters (four academic years).
 The admission process and standards are the same for the full-time and part-time programs; you can apply to only one program.